What Is Vehicular Manslaughter in Texas?

 Note: The victim does not necessarily have to die at the scene of the crash for manslaughter charges to apply.
 A driver can be charged with vehicular manslaughter even if the victim dies weeks or months after the accident as long as the injuries were the direct cause of the death.

-What is Criminally Negligent Homicide in Texas?
+What Is Criminally Negligent Homicide in Texas?

 Sometimes, a person may act recklessly or negligently without knowing how dangerous the act is.
 Texas law recognizes the difference between disregarding a known danger and not knowing the danger at all.